German leaders approve new COVID curbs for unvaccinated | DW | 02.12.2021

 - Contact restrictions for unvaccinated individuals

-- Entrance to shops, restaurants, museums and movie theaters will be restricted only to vaccinated or recovered people.
+- Entrance to shops, restaurants, museums and movie theaters will be possible for vaccinated or recovered people only

 - Additional tests for those who are vaccinated